ecmwf/IonBeam/docs/domain.rst

 3. Retrieve ``observed_hash``, the hash when last built
 4. If ``desired_hash != observed_hash``, schedule the window for building

-The hash is computed over record ids, not over the observation data itself.
-If a new record covers the same data as a previous one, its fresh UUID still changes the hash and a rebuild is scheduled; the build's fold collapses the overlap (see :ref:`domain:Duplicate and Corrected Observations`).
-Because desired sets hold only records that delivered rows, a window's hash names exactly the row batches its build composes.
-The build queue keeps at most one entry per window, so repeated triggers for the same window coalesce into a single build.
+The hash represents record identifiers rather than observation values.
+A new record changes the hash even when it overlaps data from an earlier record, so the window is scheduled again.
+During the build, the fold resolves that overlap (see :ref:`domain:Duplicate and Corrected Observations`).

+The desired set contains only records that delivered rows to the window.
+Its hash therefore identifies the inputs selected for the build.
+The queue holds at most one entry for each window, so repeated scheduling requests are combined.

 Window Readiness
 ~~~~~~~~~~~~~~~~

-The coordinator only schedules windows whose claimed coverage can support a build, which prevents publishing partial datasets.
-For a provisional window it validates:
+The coordinator schedules a window only when its claimed coverage supports a complete build.
+For a provisional window, it validates:

 - **Coverage**: claim spans fully cover ``[window.start, window.end)``
 - **Gaps**: no temporal gaps exist between consecutive claim boundaries.
-Missing observations *within* a claim are by definition data that does not exist — the claim says the range was swept.
+An interval inside a claim may contain no observations; the claim still records that the source checked it.
 - **Records**: at least one record delivered rows into the window; a covered window with no records holds no data and has nothing to build.

-Coverage and gap failures resolve only when new data arrives, and the claim carrying that data spans the affected windows and re-decides them.
+An incomplete window is reconsidered when a later claim changes its coverage.

-A window that passes is scheduled with an **eligibility time**, the moment it becomes worth building, and the queue holds it until then:
+A window that passes these checks receives an **eligibility time**.
+The queue retains the window until that time:

 - A first build is eligible at ``window.end + settle``
 - A rebuild is eligible at ``arrival + rebuild_debounce``, re-decided on every arrival

-A later claim that changes the window's desired set simply reschedules it; the queue keeps one entry per window.
-Because the delay lives in the queue rather than in a coordinator-side holding pen, a scheduled window builds when its time comes even if its source goes quiet.
-No later claim is needed to release it.
+A later claim that changes a window's desired set updates its queue entry.
+Eligibility time is stored with that entry, so no subsequent claim is required when the time arrives.

 Duplicate and Corrected Observations
 ------------------------------------

-Every stored row carries its record's id as a tag, so the time-series database preserves each record's delivery rather than upserting across them: history accumulates per record, and a build selects exactly the record set it wants.
-The consequence is that nothing in the write path collapses observations — that is the **build fold**'s job, and it is unconditional.
-A build reads its desired records' rows, groups them by observation identity (tag values and observation time), and keeps each identity's row from the latest-arrived record.
-Last claim wins, deterministically, over an explicit record set.
+Each stored row carries its record identifier as a tag.
+The time-series database therefore preserves deliveries from separate records instead of upserting across them.
+A build selects its desired record set and applies the **build fold** to resolve overlapping observations.

+The fold groups rows by observation identity, defined by tag values and observation time.
+For each identity, it retains the row from the record that arrived last.
+This rule is applied to every published build.

-Two mechanisms keep the volume feeding that fold proportionate:
+Two mechanisms limit the volume processed by the fold:

-- Within one record, InfluxDB still upserts on (tags, record id, time) — a batch redelivering a row under the same record id overwrites itself.
+- Within one record, InfluxDB upserts on ``(tags, record id, time)``.
+Redelivering a row under the same record identifier overwrites that row.
-- Across records, datasets with ``dedup_ingestion`` enabled fingerprint every row against a per-window filter and store only content not already stored — a sweep source re-fetching six days of history writes just the novel slice.
-This is an efficiency knob, not a correctness one: redelivered content that does reach the store is identical under the fold and collapses at build time.
+- Across records, ``dedup_ingestion`` fingerprints rows with a per-window filter and stores only content that has not been seen.
+This is an optimisation rather than a correctness requirement; the build fold also resolves identical content that reaches the store under different records.

 .. list-table::
    :header-rows: 1